Hozukii/linked-blog-starter-md/Physics/B. The particulate nature of matter/The laws of gas, pressure.md

 A: the surface area of the emitting body
 T the absolute temperature of the body in Kelvin
 - It tells us that hotter objects will radiate more energy than cooler ones as indicated by the temperature being raised to the fourth power
+# Black body radiation
+- Depending on the colour of a solid you can determine what wavelenghts it cannot absorb
 -